 Twins are the most common type of multiple pregnancy.
-But worldwide, the incidence of multiple pregnancies of all types - twins, triplets, quadruplets, quinteplets, sextets, and more - is increasing as advanced types of infertility treatment become more common.
+Worldwide, the incidence of multiple pregnancies of all typestwins, triplets, quadruplets, quinteplets, sextets, and moreis increasing as advanced infertility treatments become more common.

-In the United States, the number of twin births has risen more than 50% over the last 2 decades since the advent of IVF (in vitro fertilization) in 1978, from about 68,000 to approximately 104,000 in 1997.
-The incidence of higher-order multiple pregnancies (triplets or greater) has increased 100-fold.
-Births of single individuals (singletons) rose only 6% in that same time period.
+In the United States, the number of twin births has risen substantially since the advent of IVF (in vitro fertilization) in 1978.
+The incidence of higher-order multiple pregnancies (triplets or greater) also has increased significantly.
+Births of single individuals (singletons) rose only modestly over the same time period.
 The trend is evident in other countries as well.
-In Sweden, for example, the incidence of twin deliveries has increased nearly 80% over the last 20 years.

 The increase of multiple births is age related.
-According to the National Center for Health Statistics, over the last 20 years, multiple pregnancies in the United States have increased 400% among women in their 30s and 1000% in women in their 40s.
+According to the National Center for Health Statistics, over the last 35 years, multiple pregnancies in the United States have increased 400 percent among women in their 30s and 1000 percent in women in their 40s.
 This trend is due in part to the fact that older women are less able to get pregnant naturally and are more likely to undergo infertility treatment.

 Multiple Pregnancy and Infertility Treatment